Suyooo/sifas-mapdb/README.md

 - 143: Base Appeal Up, based on the amount of Gd types
 - 163: Skill Activation Chance Up, based on the amount of Sk types
 - 164: Skill Activation Chance Up, based on the amount of Gd types
+- 171: Base Skill Activation Chance Up, based on the amount of Sk types
 - 179: Critical Chance Up, based on the amount of Sk types
 - 187: Base Critical Chance Up, based on the amount of Sk types
 - 193: Critical Power Up, based on the amount of Vo types